-A pup’s nutritional, fitness, and safety needs are all essential for their wellbeing.
+A pup’s nutrition, fitness, and safety needs are all essential for pet health.
 Making sure that your puppy is getting a balanced meal and exercise each day should be a priority.
 As you know, “A Healthy Puppy is a Happy Puppy.”

 Your #1 responsibility when bringing your pup home should be to keep them healthy.
 Good nutrition, exercise, and proper sleep as well as safety habits are just a few things that should be of your concern when it comes to keeping your puppy happy and healthy.

 Like people, puppies need regular exercise to feel their very best.
 How much exercise should your puppy be getting each day?
-Good question!
-This varies from pup to pup and is dependent on your pup’s age, health, and breed.
+That’s a great question, all in all, this varies from pup to pup and is dependent upon your pup’s age, health, and breed.
 Have you ever noticed your puppy getting a case of the “zoomies” throughout the day?
 Yes, you read that right.
 “Zoomies” are a real thing!
-Zoomies are easily identified and symptoms include running madly around the house and afterwards collapsing in a puppy pile, usually on someone’s lap.
+Zoomies are easily identified and symptoms include running madly around the house and collapsing afterwards in a puppy pile, usually on someone’s lap.

 Puppies have way more energy than adult dogs so they require more exercise, preferably in shorter bursts.
 Some things to consider are taking your puppy on short walks or even engaging in play sessions.
 This is a much safer choice because puppies are constantly growing.
 Choosing to go on much longer walks will most likely be too hard on its developing body.